dkedzia/codes-generator/README.md

 Can be used to generate:
 - discount codes for shops/services,
 - activation keys for software (if done right),
-- anything else where is need to use huge amount of random codes.
+- anything else where you need huge amount of random codes.